sdn-sense/sdn-sense.github.io/Operations.md

 ## Iperf Server
 iPerf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, SCTP with IPv4 and IPv6).
 For each test it reports the bandwidth, loss, and other parameters.
 It will execute the following command: `timeout <seconds> iperf3 --server -p <port> -B <ip> <one-off>`

+# Monitoring inside Autogole
+All SiteRMs are monitored by Prometheus and Grafana under AUTOGOLE.
+It can alert you once services are failing or if there are any issues with your SiteRM.
+It can be accessed here: https://autogole-grafana.nrp-nautilus.io (Requires github or SENSE-O authentication - please contact SENSE team to add your git username).
+Slack Alerts are also sent by Grafana once failure, fix occurs.
+In case of a new FE or Agent, please contact SENSE team to add it to the monitoring system.
+Admin with full privileges (https://github.com/sdn-sense/autogole-monitoring) can force resync of the monitoring endpoints and push it prometheus.

+## Custom Monitorings
+In case you want to add custom monitoring, please contact SENSE team.
+We can add custom monitoring to the monitoring system.
+For example right now there are few which we are monitoring:
+* NSI SNMPMonitor - monitors NSI Domains.
+This includes ESnet Startdust wrapper, Internet2 OESS wrapper, and CENIC SNMP V3.
+* XrootD Node Exporter - SiteRM monitors node level endpoint, but sometimes for pods you might want to monitor xrootd service.
+This is done by adding node exporter in your xrootd pod and updating configuration.
+* All custom configs are added manually here: https://github.com/sdn-sense/autogole-monitoring/blob/main/scripts/default-prometheus-config.yml